huggingface/hub-docs/docs/hub/spaces-sdks-docker-shiny.md

 _app.R_
-This file contains all of your application logic, if you prefer you can break this file up into `ui.R` and `server.R`.
+This file contains all of your application logic.
+If you prefer, you can break this file up into `ui.R` and `server.R`.

 _Dockerfile_